nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > *costing the most was ... due to ... .
 Working in the cloud was ...*
 >
 > Answer:
+We spent around 11.18 credits, divided through the services that can be seen on the image. [this figure](figures/bucketbilling.png)
+We have spent 6.34 on artifact registry probably when we tried reuploading and pushing images w. size 22 gb many times.
+Having the compute engine turned on for 24 hours also cost around 4.11 dollars and we tried training with it as well.

 --- question 27 fill here ---